helmi75/helmi75/README.md

 -Hi, I'm @helmi75

-👀 I'm interested in data science, machine learning, and deep learning.
+👀 I'm interested in Python developing, data science, machine learning, and deep learning.

 🌱 I'm currently learning and expanding my knowledge in these fields.